setu-standards/documentation/app/docs/purchase-to-pay-v2/usage-notes/Pay-rates.md

 :::

 ## Improved Hour types and Allowance/expense codelists
-To specify the type of hours within a `timeInterval` or the type of allowances/expenses with the `allowance` element, both codelists used to fill in the `typeCode` values have been renewed.
-This means that for both the [Hour types codelist](https://setu.semantic-treehouse.nl/codelist/Codelist_0658da4b-c46c-4c5d-afb5-1c3d8bbed57b) and the [Expense/Allowance types codelist](https://setu.semantic-treehouse.nl/codelist/Codelist_ffcefb0c-142c-46c3-8f63-63fcb2b1f862) a second version of the codelists is introduced to be used with the 'Purchase to Pay' version 2 messages.
+The codelists used to fill in the `typeCode` value of a `timeInterval` (hour types) or `allowance` (allowance/expense types) element have been renewed.
+A second version of both the [Hour types codelist](https://setu.semantic-treehouse.nl/codelist/Codelist_0658da4b-c46c-4c5d-afb5-1c3d8bbed57b) and the [Expense/Allowance types codelist](https://setu.semantic-treehouse.nl/codelist/Codelist_ffcefb0c-142c-46c3-8f63-63fcb2b1f862) has been introduced for use with the 'Purchase to Pay' version 2 messages.

-Updating the code lists was necessary to:
+Updating the codelists was necessary to:
 - Remove unnecessary, unused codes;
 - Make the codes themselves more usable by using a strict format of prefix and digits; and
 - Add the hour code to specify breaks.